 His primary objective as a theatre educator and director is to bring the art of acting to the forefront as the centerpiece, and catalyst, of a revitalized contemporary theatre.

-Gia Lisa Krahne is a healer, teacher, writer, dancer, actress, and a committed Black Lives Matter protestor.
+Gia Lisa Krahne is a healer, teacher, writer, dancer, actress, and affiliated with the grassroots Black Lives Matter movement.
 In 2011, she joined Artistic Director Carlo Altomare in re-establishing The Alchemical Theatre (1981-).
 Their first collaborative effort, Pure War / The Madness of the Day, part I of the trilogy Deus X Machina, was performed by the resident company of actors in 2011.